Debbie L. DeVries, MA, LMHC

 EMDR supports healing from trauma that developed after one overwhelming event or through a series of difficult experiences over time.
 It’s also been my observation as a therapist that it's not at all uncommon for people to come into therapy seeking support to deal with stress, anxiety, depression, burnout, career uncertainty, relationship challenges, or a rough patch only to discover that many pieces of their lived experience have quietly taken root as small or even significant traumas.

-I'll guide you in a variety of ways to gently support your nervous system's regulation.
+I'll guide you in a variety of ways to support your nervous system's regulation.
 By integrating EMDR with other holistic approaches including mindfulness, somatic awareness, and energy-based practices this creates a uniquely beneficial approach tailored to you.
 Healing is typically felt early in the process of doing EMDR and the nature of this technique means that you will no longer experience emotional intensity and difficulties associated with the event(s).
 EMDR is incredibly healing and the relief you experience is lifelong.

 How EMDR Can Support Your Healing